Surviving through the Centuries

 Today the Cupola House stands proudly watching over the bay.
 The formal gardens have been restored.
 It is an anchor to the lovely town of Edenton and a memorial to those who cared and took action to save this architectural treasure.

 You may enjoy the gardens on your own between 9:00 am and 4:30 pm daily.
-Tickets may be purchased for guided tours of the home at the Edenton Visitor Center.
+Tickets may be purchased for guided tours of the home at the Edenton Historic Sites Visitor Center.

 View a photo gallery of the Cupola House gardens.